Skip to main content

 • “Remove the ‘Archive 2023’ collection”

 Fetch metadata for a single collection by ID.
-This endpoint returns collection metadata only, not a note list for that collection.
+This tool returns collection metadata only, not a note list for that collection.
 For discovery flows, use list_collections or search_collections.When to use:

 • You already have a collection ID and need canonical metadata.